 According to the U.S. Energy Information Administration, the average "residential utility customer" in the U.S. consumes 10,837 kWh a year or 903 kilowatthours (kWh) per month.
 That's 30 kiloWatt-hours of electricity per day.
 Being an average some will consume more, others less.

 According to an online calculator to estimate solar array size requirements, 100% coverage of 10,837 kWh/year requires an 8.42 kiloWatt solar array in an area (Columbia Missouri) with 4.75 hours of usable sunshine a day.
 In an area like Phoenix Arizona, with 6.58 hours of usable sunshine a day, the solar array required shrinks to 6.08 kiloWatts.
-The key is the amount of usable sunshine a day.
+How that works is the available solar power varies from area to area - Phoenix is sunnier than Columbia Missouri and can produce more electricity per acre.

-That's for the household, what about the car?
+Okay, the typical household requires 10-11,000 kWh/year, what about their car?
 For the average 15,000 miles per year of driving, and 300 Wh/mile, the average electric car should consume 4,500 kiloWatt-hours per year.
 Per electric car.
 A household with one electric car would then see its average electricity consumption rise to 15,337 kWh/year.
-Again, these are averages calculated on the back of a napkin, so don't put too much credence into the accuracy.
+Again, these are averages calculated on the back of a napkin.
 Some will consume more, some less.

 Going back to the solar array estimating calculator, the size required in Columbia MO is now 11 kiloWatts or so.
 That will cover one household with one electric car.